 Is there some truth in the statement that the Sun could be caught underground?

-According to an old theory, Spiritus Mundi, after sunset, tends to naturally fall to the earth’s surface and enter the slots scattered on its surface.
+According to an old theory, Spiritus Mundi, after sunset, tends to naturally fall to the earth’s surface and enter the scattered slots.
 And that would be the best system to catch it.

-How could we confirm that a certain ‘solar powder’ is really rich in spiritus mundi?
+How could we confirm that a specific ‘solar powder’ is rich in spiritus mundi?

-If gold foil or calcined gold is dissolved in it soon becomes black.
+If gold foil or calcined gold is dissolved, it soon becomes black.
 Pure and unspecified Spiritus Mundi is neither in molecular form nor atomic but tends to dwell in these more visible forms of matter.
 Mind that the more the percentage of pure and unspecified Spiritus Mundi into a molecular form, the more the matter tends to literally ‘ dissolve‘.
 Yes, because the real Spiritus Mundi is a strong dissolvent.
-In fact, perfect blackness is a sign of perfect dispersion.
-But even a highly ionized powder can actually cause perceptible darkness.
+Perfect blackness is a sign of perfect dispersion.
+But even a highly ionized powder can cause perceptible darkness.

 Isn’t it also said that the spirit of life comes from the sun and the stars?